Retropaint/skelform_user_docs/src/runtime-api.md

 ```

 Takes the armature, as well as the animation(s) and frame(s).
 The bones in the
-armature are then processed accordingly, but it will also return a new set of
+armature are then processed accordingly.

-bones to be drawn via `draw()`.
+Returns a new set of bones to be later drawn via `draw()`.

 Additional options may be given such as speed, transform modifiers, and blending
 (per animation).